road to the shire

 We made several contacts within the various departments of the filmmakers' studios.
 From motion capture technologists, to set building artisans, we figured it was only a matter of time before one of these contacts gave us the notice that our roles had been green lit.

 But in the end, we would come up short.
-A day before our return flight to the States, we received an email informing us that while the head honchos had heard of Road to the Shire, and even commended its efforts, they could not encourage this kind of behavior for fear that thousands of fans would then come rushing to their front steps.
-Ironically, the marketing efforts for their future films would employ exactly these tactics.
+A day before our return flight to the States, we received an email from the head honchos informing us that while they heard of Road to the Shire, and even commended its efforts, they could not encourage this kind of behavior for fear that thousands of fans would then come knocking on their front door (Ironically, the marketing efforts for their future films would employ exactly these tactics).
+The next day we boarded our plane back to the U.S.

-Although we didn't get cast as extras, we had the experience of a lifetime.
+Although we didn't get cast as extras, we had a wild time.
 On the flight home, we began wondering how to best tell the story.
 We decided to keep our official (un)involvement with the film a secret until we released our documentary.
-The theme of our film was to pose the question: what is success when it comes to following dreams?
+The theme of our film was to pose the question: what is success when it comes to following ones dreams?
 We spent the next few years organizing all our footage and crafting our edit.
 After years of work, we finished.
 But during the final export, our hard drive crashed.
 And we lost everything.